-The Japanese-Language Proficiency Test (JLPT) was developed in Japan, and has been offered since 1984 in countries all around the world including India.
-JLPT is standardized criterion-referenced test to evaluate and certify the proficiency of Japanese language of non-native learners of Japanese.
+The Japanese-Language Proficiency Test (JLPT) was developed in Japan and has been offered since 1984 in countries all around the world including India.
+JLPT is a standardized criterion-referenced test to evaluate and certify the proficiency of Japanese language of non-native learners of Japanese.

 It covers Japanese language knowledge, reading ability, and listening skills.
 In Japan, It has been administered by the JEES (Japan Educational Exchanges and Services), while the JF (Japan Foundation) administers overseas tests.
 The JLPT is held worldwide to evaluate and certify proficiency in Japanese of non-native speakers.

 Read — (i) Advantages of Learning Chinese (ii) Scope of Chinese Language in India (iii) Mandarin Course in Delhi (iv) Chinese Course in Mumbai (v) HSK Exam (vi) Why Learn Korean in India? (vii) Benefits of Learning Korean (viii) Korean Classes in Delhi (ix) TOPIK Exam (x) Japanese Course in Bangalore (xi) Japanese Classes in Delhi